holehouse-lab/PIMMS/README.md

 :---: | :---:
 log.txt | Contains information on system setup.
 The current code underutilizes this and we are expanding the info that gets written here. parameters\_used.prm | We've discovered it's useful to explicitly save which parameters were used WITH a simulation for cross-referencing in the future.
 This means one can 100% reproduce a simulation from the output files. absolute\_energies\_of\_angles.txt | There are two modes that angle energies can be defined, one of which scales the energies by T, in which case the absolute energies depend on the simulation temperature.
-This file reports those absolute energies, and is honestly best used for debugging stuff
+This file reports those absolute energies and is honestly best used for debugging stuff

 #### System output